knative/docs/template-blog-entry.md

 # Blog template instructions

-An example template that you can use to start drafting an entry to post on the Knative blog.
+An example template with best-practices that you can use to start drafting an entry to post on the Knative blog.

 [**Copy a version of this template without the instructions**](#copy-the-template)